No products in the cart.

 While that is a perfectly acceptable answer, it’s a rather odd response to a simple request from a guitar enthusiast.

-There are tons of ways to handle the situation appropriately and while ease in order to walk away and keep your rifle covert.
+There are tons of ways to appropriately handle the situation, and easy to walk away and keep your rifle covert.

 But, at the end of the day, the whole point is to be discreet and covert and to not bring attention to yourself.
 So this may or may not be the best option for you.